-The information provided on this page offers a useful guide to buying a house or other property in Jersey.
-This information is also available to download in our guide Buying a House in Jersey.
-For more information about moving to Jersey please get in touch with a member of the team on +44(0)1534 440604 or email email@example.com.
+This page is a useful guide to buying a house (or other property) in Jersey.
+This information is also available in our fact sheet Buying a House in Jersey.
+For more information about moving to Jersey get in touch on +44(0)1534 440604 or email email@example.com.

 On this page:

-With a gentle slope from the cliffs in the north of the Island to the sandy bays of the south, Jersey’s landscape changes subtly from north to south, east to west.
+With cliffs in the north of the Island and sandy bays in the south, Jersey’s landscape changes from north to south, and east to west.

 Image: Jersey's 12 parishes and key bays